Parthawasthi19/Parthawasthi19/README.md

-### Hi there 👋
+ Hi there 👋

 <!--
-**Parthawasthi19/Parthawasthi19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Hey there I'm Parth Prasad Awasthi, a sophomore student at USAR, GGSIPU East Delhi Campus pursuing Bachelor of Technology in Artificial Intelligence and Machine Learning.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a few Web development projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning,Tensorflow.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Machine learning projects.
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: awasthiparth11@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Experienced web developers have mastered the Jedi mind trick of making syntax errors invisible to the human eye, even in the midst of code reviews.
 -->